paulpatarinski/XamUITest_Examples/README.md

   * The source for the Apps under test

 #Bootstrapping Xamarin UI Test
+Steps to take in order to bootstrap Xamarin UI Test in your project :
 * Xamarin
   * [iOS](https://developer.xamarin.com/guides/testcloud/uitest/quickstarts/ios/)
     * Xam UI Test Nuget + Xamarin.Calabash.Start (); in your AppDelegate